KristianOellegaard/django-hvad/docs/public/restframework.rst

 Like :ref:`TranslatableModelForm <translatablemodelform>`,
 ``TranslatableModelSerializer`` can work in either normal mode, or **enforce** mode.
-The semantics of both mode are exactly the same as with forms, effecting the way a language is chosen for serializing and deserializing.
+The semantics of both mode are exactly the same as with forms, selecting the way a language is chosen for serializing and deserializing.

 * A serializer is in normal mode if it has no language set.
 This is the default.
-In this mode, it will use the language of the ``instance`` it is given, defaulting to current language if not ``instance`` is specified.
+In this mode, it will use the language of the ``instance`` it is given, defaulting to current language if no ``instance`` is specified.
 * A serializer is in **enforce** mode if is has a language set.
 This is achieved by giving it a ``language=`` argument at instanciation.
   When in **enforce** mode, the serializer will always use its language, disregarding